mpollock23/se_project_todo-app/README.md

 # Simple Todo App

 This is the project for the seventh sprint of the Software Engineering Bootcamp at TripleTen.

 ## Functionality

 This is an app that allows one to create a to do list, with an optional due date, and interact with the list items by marking them complete and deleting them.

 ## Technology
-This app was created using
-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.

 This project includes the following features:

 - Semantic HTML5